mila-iqia/ptera/docs/testing.rst

         assert len(set(xs)) == len(xs) > 0  # fails

-This example could also be written with the ``distinct`` method, but since the number of available methods can be overwhelming I'm showing a more polyvalent way to do things.

 **The probe:** ``_expensive > x`` instruments the argument ``x`` of ``_expensive``.
 It is important to probe the function that unconditionally does the computation in this case.